scottdgaines/scottdgaines/README.md

-## Welcome!
+## Scott Gaines
+Front End Developer | Formerly Service Industry Management | People-Focused Creative Thinker

-My name is Scott Gaines.
-I am currently enrolled as a student at [Turing School of Software and Design](https://turing.edu/) for Front End Software Development (anticipating a January 2023 graduation!)
+My name is Scott Gaines, and I am currently enrolled as a student at [Turing School of Software and Design](https://turing.edu/) for Front End Software Development (anticipating a January 2023 graduation!)
+I am interested in fostering technology and user-experiences that result in a lasting impact, support for disenfranchised communities and demographics, and furthering of the arts and education.

 ### Technologies
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)